GOOGLE'S DIRTY SECRET: Android Phones Are Basically Used As Dumbphones

+Apple users on iPhone and iPad accounted for five times what Google’s Android users did when it comes to online shopping.

-That phenomenon is bizarre when you consider that the vast majority — as much as 80% in some surveys — of all smartphone users are Android owners.
+That phenomenon is bizarre when you consider that the vast majority — as many as 80% in some surveys — of all smartphone users are Android owners.

 It doesn’t make any sense.

-Google’s mobile users outnumber Apple’s all over the place, but Apple users are the ones spending all the money. iOS users spent $93.94 per order, nearly twice that of Android users, who spent just $48.10.
+Google’s mobile users outnumber Apple’s all over the place, but Apple users are the ones spending all the money. iOS users spent $US93.94 per order, nearly twice that of Android users, who spent just $US48.10.

 What the heck is wrong with Android users?